AlexsLemonade/scpca-nf/external-instructions.md

 ```

 Where `<path to config file>` is the **relative** path to the [configuration file](#configuration-files) that you have setup and `<name of profile>` is the name of the profile that you chose when [creating a profile](#setting-up-a-profile-in-the-configuration-file).
-This command will pull the `scpca-nf` workflow directly from Github, using the `v0.5.4` version, and run it based on the settings in the configuration file that you have defined.
+This command will pull the `scpca-nf` workflow directly from Github, and run it based on the settings in the configuration file that you have defined.

 **Note:** `scpca-nf` is under active development.
 Using the above command will run the workflow from the `main` branch of the workflow repository.
 To update to the latest released version you can run `nextflow pull AlexsLemonade/scpca-nf` before the `nextflow run` command.

 To  be sure that you are using a consistent version, you can specify use of a release tagged version of the workflow, set below with the `-r` flag.
+The command below will pull the `scpca-nf` workflow directly from Github using the `v0.5.4` version.
 Released versions can be found on the [`scpca-nf` repository releases page](https://github.com/AlexsLemonade/scpca-nf/releases).

 ```sh